 - Environmental: Establish facility procedures for routine cleaning practices and disinfection.
 Provide training for cleaning spills of bodily fluids or other harmful materials.
 Always clean away any visible soil before disinfecting.
 Scrub surfaces with detergent and water.

 You need a well-trained and knowledgeable healthcare cleaning team you can trust.
-ServiceMaster Elite Cleaning Services serves the greater New Orleans area with expert janitorial teams.
+ServiceMaster Elite Cleaning Services serves the Southern Louisiana area with expert janitorial teams.
 Contact us today for a consultation!